DM1994/University_Majors/README.md

 # University_Majors
-Data analysis project: Analysing data to find best university majors for a lucrative career All data is from American Community Survey 2010-2012 Public Use Microdata Series.
+Data analysis project: Analysing data to find best university majors for a lucrative career

+Install
+This project requires Python 3.8.3 and the following libraries:
+Requests
+Pandas
+matplotlib
+Software is also required to run a Jupyter Notebook

+Data
+All data is from American Community Survey 2010-2012 Public Use Microdata Series.
 Data downloaded from: https://github.com/fivethirtyeight/data/tree/master/college-majors Column names and meanings according to fivethirtyeight: